Julia Pettee: Union Classification

 The classification was adopted by more than fifty libraries, growing in popularity in the 1940s, though most eventually reclassed their collections to use LC Classification in an effort to increase standardization.
 The system was use in the Union library until the mid-1970s.
 According to a 2013 survey, only seven libraries were still actively cataloging using the Union Classification.

 Personal life

-Pettee suffered from deafness and wore hearing aids, which she would reportedly turn off when concentrating on a cataloging project.
+Pettee was deaf and wore hearing aids, which she would reportedly turn off when concentrating on a cataloging project.
 She adopted a girl named Mary Ellen whom she raised.

 Later life and death

 After retiring from Union Theological Seminary, Pettee supervised the reclassification of the religious books at Yale University.
 She wrote Subject Headings: the History and Theory of the Alphabetical Subject Approach to Books in 1946.
 Throughout her career, she emphasized that "there is no infallable substitute for the good judgement of the cataloger".

 She retired from her part time work at Yale in 1946, moving to a farm in Salisbury, Connecticut that was called "Mayflower Farm" where she gardened and entertained guests.
 Pettee was an active writer and researcher in her retirement and at age 85 she published a biography of one of her ancestors, The Reverend Jonathan Lee and His Eighteenth Century Salisbury Parish.
 She also wrote articles for a local newspaper.
 She died on May 30, 1967.